 Figure 12 presents the DDI specializations of the OWL-S atomic process.
 It organizes these specializations using concepts from the Ontology of Biomedical Investigations.

 Figure 13 features a single DDI specialization – the ComputationItem.
 ComputationItem is a DDI 3.x item that was added to OWL-S to hold a variable and the code executed that gives the variable its value.
 It has been extended here so that, in addition to code, the variable can take an expression.
-In the future there might be an expression language like the proposed that integrates with GSIM and DDI.
+In the future there might be an expression language like the proposed SDMX EXL expression language that integrates with GSIM and DDI.
 For now though we have extended ComputationItem to include a simple model-based algebraic expression language.

 In viewing the model, note the following: